 Span gas - if you are going to use span gas to calibrate the analyzer as opposed to air, you will need to plumb a span gas tank to the span inlet on the back of the analyzer.
 When you do this, the line to the tank will be full of air.
-It is imperative that you bleed the regulator on the span gas tank, and that you flush the line.
-However when you subsequently span the analyzer, oxygen from the air will have leaked into the span line increasing its oxygen content.
-If this is such as to send the oxygen reading up into the percent levels, perform the span operation twice - the first time to flush the air out, and the second time after you've let the sensor come back down to low levels.
-Wait until the reading has recovered, and then start the span function again, and this time actually adjust the span.
+When you first perform a span you may wish to give the unit plenty of time to flush the air out of the lines.